How do I get Disney+ on my smart TV? How to download and set up the app - TheNewsTrace

 - In the search field kind “Disney+”

 - Choose the Disney+ icon and set up.
-This may download and set up the app
+It will download and set up the app

-- Return to your private home display screen and you need to see a Disney+ icon.
+- Return to your private home display screen and you must see a Disney+ icon.
 Choose it

 - Log in.
 Take pleasure in.